 Composting is one of Mother Nature’s miracles – it turns organic waste (like grass clippings, raked leaves, veggie peelings, fruit rinds and other produce leftovers) into rich soil.
 And it is one of the easiest things the average family can do to reduce their footprint and help the environment naturally.
 Just think, by turning everyday waste into compost, you can not only reduce the amount of garbage picked up curbside, hauled by fossil fuel operated trucks and dumped into landfills, but you will also gain free, 100 percent natural, organic fertilizer for your garden, flowerbeds and lawn.

 While many of us have heard about the benefits to composting, we have hesitated starting this project because we are afraid it is complicated, messy and yet another household chore that is unlikely to get done.
 But in reality, there are easy ways to get started, and the benefits are vast.
 Here are some tips for composting simply without the mess and fuss.
-Also, take a look at our quick video on composting.

 - Start small.
 One of the most common mistakes of any gardening project is to get over ambitious, and then stare at a half complete project for months, drenched in guilt.
 You can simply start with a plastic bin or a designated corner where you dump organic refuse.
 As you enjoy the results you can expand to a larger area.